 4. Orion StarBlast II 4.5 Equatorial Reflector Telescope

-The 114mm aperture is generous for a beginners-level scope and coupled with the flexibility of an equatorial mount.
-This is surely a nice equipment to consider as your first telescope.
+The 114mm aperture is generous for a beginner-level scope and coupled with the flexibility of an equatorial mount.
+This is surely a nice piece of equipment to consider your first telescope.

 - Aperture: 114mm

 - Mount Type: Equatorial mount

 - Weight: 20.7lbs

 - Superior Wide Field View: The F/4 focal ratio delivers a fantastic wide-field view experience, making the scope perfect for viewing objects within and beyond our solar system.

 - Orion EQ-1 Equatorial Mount: The equatorial mount is relatively easier to handle and comes with a sleek design.

 - Sirius Plossl Eyepieces: The package contains two Sirius Plossl eyepieces-a 25mm (18x) one and a 10mm (45x) one.
 These pieces enable a brighter, sharper, and clearer view of objects compared to default eyepieces used in other telescopes belonging to the same price margin.